A Complete Guide To First-Time Homebuyer Grants In Canada

 If you’re purchasing a newly built home from a builder or building or customizing your home, you may qualify for a rebate of the provincial GST or the federal part of the HST you paid.
 Details of the rebate vary by province.

 For instance, Ontario’s new home rebate application must be filed within two years of the new home closing date.
 The maximum Ontario new housing rebate amount for owner-built houses depends on whether you paid the HST on purchasing the land.
 The Ontario new housing rebate on owner-built houses is limited to a maximum of $24,000 if you paid the HST on the purchase of the land and $16,080 if you didn’t.
-For homes purchased from a builder, the maximum rebate available is $24,000.
+The maximum rebate available for homes purchased from a builder is $24,000.

 Home Adaptations For Seniors’ Independence (HASI)